Oreire/docker-compose/README.md

 11. Create the docker-compose file: vim docker-compose.yml
 12. Run the docker compose in the background: docker-compose up -d
 13. Installed Tree on the Docker-Compose-Node: sudo yum install tree -y

+A file containing the artefacts created has been attached.